keymanapp/lexical-models/release/gff/gff.sgw-ethi.gurage/README.md

 under the 2018 experimetnal orthography of Dr. Fekede Menuta and require the "Zebidar" font to view non-standard characters introduced for the Gurage language.
 Frequency counts were generated with the "PrimerPrep" application.

- It requires a font
-supporting Ethiopic script under the Unicode 4.1 standard along with 4 additions for the 2018 pilot orthography developed by Dr. Fekede Menuta.
-The "Zebidar" font contains reference glyphs for the experimetnal orthography.

 Links